margueriteblair/Haskell/plutus/plutus-pab/README.md

 #### Description

 Migrates the database in `pab-core.db` to the current schema.
-The database contains the state for the eventful library.
-Please refer to the  [eventful docs](https://hackage.haskell.org/package/eventful-sqlite-0.2.0/docs/Eventful-Store-Sqlite.html) for more information.
+The database contains the state for the contract instances.

 #### Source
 [Plutus.PAB.App.migrate](https://github.com/input-output-hk/plutus/blob/master/plutus-pab/src/Plutus/PAB/App.hs#L283)